nixovsky/reservation-app/README.md

 # RESERVATION

-Reservation was implemented on Vue version 3 from scratch, by one person - me :з All components on the application page are created as separate ones .vue files, this will allow you to develop and improve the application without making major changes to many files, as well as speed up debugging.
+Reservation was implemented on Vue version 3 from scratch, by one person - me :з All components on the application page are created as separate ones .vue files, this will allow you to improve the application without making major changes to many files, as well as speed up debugging.

 The application contains a catalog of premises that can be rented in Krasnodar.
 You can use Reservation to search for apartments, offices, as well as commercial and industrial premises.